-Continuing to invest in the downtown core and in the waterfront walkway will help reinforce downtown as the heart of the community and increase the number and variety of businesses downtown and attract shoppers and tourists to the community.
+Continuing to invest in the downtown core and in the waterfront walkway will enhance quality of place and community character.
+It will reinforce downtown as the heart of the community, increase the number and variety of businesses downtown and attract shoppers and tourists to the community.

-1.3.1 Continue to Invest in the Waterfront
+1.3.1 Continue to invest in the waterfront

 - Continue to work on the phased development of 1 Port Drive by supporting rezoning, subdivision and disposition of the property to create a signature waterfront development.
 Complete Investment Package for 1 Port Drive. - Support the development of the Departure Bay Waterfront Walkway and ensuring the full economic impacts of the investment are leveraged.
-Obtain approval of Electors for Departure Bay Walkway. - Work with the Nanaimo Port Authority in redeveloping the properties along Stewart Ave (Newcastle Channel) to encourage the development of the waterfront walkway and investment in new marina, office and tourism development.
+Obtain approval of Electors for Departure Bay Walkway.

+Work with the Nanaimo Port Authority in redeveloping the properties along Stewart Ave (Newcastle Channel) to encourage the development of the waterfront walkway and investment in new marina, office and tourism development.